Rome holiday itinerary, day 3: Exploring more of Rome’s historical center

 In contrast to Campo de’ Fiori, I remembered Piazza Navona quite well from ten years ago.
 Although the Fontana dei Quattro Fiumi was under restoration back then, the Piazza was no less impressive.
 It was beautiful, imposing, and clean.

-During the previous holiday, I was travelling with my parents and a friend of mine, Elena.
+During the previous holiday, I was traveling with my parents and a friend of mine, Elena.
 My parents took us to Tre Scalini where we outraged the waiter when the two of us asked for pizza (Signorina, this is a restaurant!
 We don’t serve pizza here!).
 We decided to go with the lasagna and annoyed the waiter once again because we were feeding a pigeon with some breadcrumbs. 🙂

 I also remember sitting with my dad on a bench in Piazza Navona, next to a nun.
 And she was speaking Italian and he was speaking Romanian, but they understood each other and had quite a long conversation.